Macroscopic Imprints of a Discrete Vacuum Deriving the CMB Hemispherical Power Asymmetry from K = 12 Crystallization Kinematics

 propagates superluminally relative to the 3D metric it generates, thermalizing the primordial

 network without requiring an inflaton field.
-However, unlike standard inflation (where v =
+Unlike standard inflation (where

-and t = 0), the SSM front has a finite superluminal velocity.
-This finite velocity produces
+the SSM front has a finite superluminal velocity.
+This finite velocity produces a nonzero age

 E

-site that a vertical 3D lift occurs is strictly p = e
+that a vertical 3D lift occurs is p = e

 3